dpwiese/personal-website/content/posts/adaptive-pi-python.md

 The majority of my work was theoretical - deriving new algorithms to learn about and control unique systems in new ways and prove that these algorithms would work.
 Theory was applied to determine how well such algorithms would work and understand the situations when they would fail.
 However, it was always interesting and useful to simulate the systems to actually see how they responded over time and gain additional insight into their performance.
-Almost every simulation was done in <a href="https://www.mathworks.com/products/matlab.html" target="_blank">MATLAB</a>/<a href="https://www.mathworks.com/products/simulink.html" target="_blank">Simulink</a>.
+Almost every simulation was done in [MATLAB](https://www.mathworks.com/products/matlab.html)/[Simulink](https://www.mathworks.com/products/simulink.html).
 Overall, I had a positive experience using these tools with expensive licenses provided to me for free during my tenure as a graduate student.
 Now several years out of school I thought it'd be nice to dig up some of the more interesting academic/classroom examples and make them available for others to use and learn from.
 However, I wanted to make sure these examples could be used for free, without requiring MATLAB/Simulink.

-After a bit of searching around I found the <a href="http://python-control.org/" target="_blank">Python Control Systems Library</a> and was able to quickly implement a simple adaptive control example.
+After a bit of searching around I found the [Python Control Systems Library](http://python-control.org/) and was able to quickly implement a simple adaptive control example.
 I've been long meaning to write a post (or series of posts) introducing some interesting bits of system dynamics and control to the non-control engineer.
 This is not that post.
 I'm not going to attempt to introduce adaptive control or provide an accessible walkthrough of stability theory.